itssanat/AwesomeX/README.md

 # AwesomeX
 AwesomeX is a music Player for desktop .
-It s working fine but i am trying to enhancing the feature so still under developement
+It is working fine but i am trying to enhancing the feature so still under developement